alandoherty95/Milestone-Project-2/README.md

 The footer also includes links to navigate to other tabs Attractions, Activities, Coffee and About.
-It also contains the coordinates of Limerick City Centre, a contact phone number and email.
+It also contains the coordinates of Limerick City Centre, a contact phone number and a mailto email link.
 There are also details about the developer with links to LinkedIn and GitHub profiles. <br>